mmcgraw73/nr-code-test/README.md

   2. in the attached terminal, run `node index.js`
 - What you would do next, given more time (if anything)?
   1. break out functionality into exports and compose inside index.js
+  2. this logic does not account for looping back thru the text starting at index 1, that could be added with some more complex recursion logic
 - Are there bugs that you are aware of?
   1. the length used in the for loop does not seem to be correct since it produces duplicates - i added a filter to remove the dupes